ksu-cs-projects-2024-2025/spring-2024-JakeStets5/README.md

 Because this app has not been deployed, cloning the repository and opening it in android studio is the best way to run it.
 Cloning the databases may pose problems.
 Here are the following reccomendations:
 * Clone the repository.
 Open the project and run.
 If you are able to search the city London, great!
 The app has been cloned successfully.
-* If the app cannot find the table to query London from, follow the following steps:
+* If the app cannot find the table to query London from, or you would like to implement the larger database of cities, follow these steps:
   * Download the
   * Click on the hamburger menu in the top left -> click on "View" -> click on "Tool Windows" -> click on "Device Explorer"
   * Click on the Device Explorer, (it should show up on the right hand side of Android Studio; a phone under a magnifying glass), click on "data" -> "data" -> "jakestets5.ksu.heatstressapp" (or your package name if you change it)
-  * Right-click on "databases"
+  * Right-click on "databases".
-  * Select "upload" and
+  * Select "upload" and upload settings.db, SavedLocations.db, and either Cities.db(around 40,000 cities) or TrimmedCities.db(14 specific cities) from the directory the project is in.

 ## Usage